carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ~~~
 {: .language-python}

+It takes a bit more effort to retweet-with-quote rather than just pushing the
+Retweet button, so these can be considered more impactful.

+Finally, you can see who the most impactful author is in your dataset by
-The final column we will look at is "author.public_metrics.followers_count".
-We will get the twitter account with the most followers.
-This is looking at both @UCSBlibrary and any accounts @UCSBlibrary retweeted from in the timeline we collected.
+looking at "author.public_metrics.followers_count".
+For timelines, this will look at both @UCSBlibrary and any accounts @UCSBlibrary retweeted from in the timeline we collected.

 ~~~
 sort_by_fol = ucsblib_timeline_df.sort_values('author.public_metrics.followers_count', ascending=False)